-This statement is made consistent with the United Kingdom's Modern Slavery Act 2015, the California Transparency in Supply Chains Act 2010, and the Australian Modern Slavery Act 2018, for the fiscal year ended December 31st 2022.
-While all of these laws may not apply to all the entities covered in this statement, we provide this disclosure in support of the spirit of transparency and efforts to eradicate modern slavery.
-This statement is a joint statement made on behalf of Bunge Corporation Limited (for the United Kingdom), Bunge Oils, Inc. and Bunge Milling (Southwest), Inc. (for California), and Bunge Agribusiness Australia Pty Ltd and Bunge Grain Services (Bunbury) Pty Ltd (for Australia) (together, the "Covered Entities").
+This statement is made consistent with the United Kingdom's Modern Slavery Act 2015, the California Transparency in Supply Chains Act 2010, the Australian Modern Slavery Act 2018, the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act, and the Swiss legislation on the Due Diligence and Transparency in Relation to Mineral and Metals from Conflict-Affected Areas and Child Labor and the Ordinance promulgated thereunder, for the fiscal year ended December 31, 2023.
+While all of these laws may not apply to all the entities covered in this statement, we provide this disclosure in support of the spirit of transparency and efforts to eradicate modern slavery and child labor.
+This statement is a joint statement made on behalf of Bunge Corporation Limited (for the United Kingdom), Bunge Oils, Inc. and Bunge Milling (Southwest), Inc. (for California), Bunge Agribusiness Australia Pty Ltd, Bunge Grain Services (Bunbury) Pty Ltd (for Australia), Bunge Canada, Bunge Loders Croklaan Canada Inc. (for Canada), and Bunge S.A. (for Switzerland), (together, the "Covered Entities").
 Unless expressly stated otherwise, references to 'we,' 'us,' and 'our' refer to the Bunge group as a whole including the Covered Entities and their owned and controlled entities.